hsheth2/ppa-stats/README.md

 - use `ordered=false` on `getPublishedBinaries` for faster results
 - add link to open launchpad for selected PPA
 - add launchpad link for each binary/build in the table
+- add footer with link back to github
+- include publish/create dates in the table